 Instructions

-- After you’ve soaked your beans, drain the water and return beans to the pot.
+- After you’ve soaked your beans, drain the water, rinse the beans a couple times, return beans to the pot, and cover with 2 to 3 inches fresh water or vegetable stock.

 - Mix in your garlic, ham bones (if you using them), onion, cumin, chili, and black pepper.
 If you want to add tomato, do so here.
 I opted not to for this recipe because I didn’t want to add salt to the beans yet.

-- Pour vegetable or chicken broth over the beans to cover at least 1 inch.
-Bring to a boil them simmer uncovered for 90 minutes or until beans are tender.
+- Bring to a boil them simmer uncovered for 90 minutes or until beans are tender.
 NOTE: Beans expand so much when cooking, you want to check liquid level half way and add a tad more water/broth if needed.

 - Remove from heat and garnish with cilantro and a pinch or two more chili pepper before serving.
 (If desired)